Khadiza18103316/pizza/README.md

-if u want this progect first of all you have to do git clone git clone: git clone https://github.com/Khadiza18103316/pizza.git or git clone git@github.com:Khadiza18103316/pizza.git in your project directory. then run "composer update" this commant then run "cp .env.example .env"
+if u want this progect first of all you have to do git clone, git clone: git clone https://github.com/Khadiza18103316/pizza.git or git clone git@github.com:Khadiza18103316/pizza.git in your project directory. then run "composer update" this commant then run "cp .env.example .env"